 By Robert Boer, Director and Teacher of Piano and Music Theory at musictutoronline.com

-Incorporate these tips into your daily practice routine, and you will soon see the benefits.
+Incorporate these practice tips for musicians into your daily practice routine, and you will soon see the benefits.

 Create a comfortable space.
 This seems too obvious.
 Not only will you be far less likely to succumb to all sorts of distractions by entering a designated practice area.
 Whether it's a separate room or just a corner of the living room, it will help prepare you mentally for this very particular kind of work.
 Mindful intention is everything, and having the ritual of going to the same place every time can help set that intention.